velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 "'It's bad, it's bad, it's bad,'" Egret interrupts mockingly.
 "That's all you have to tell me?"
 She smacks the scribe alongside the cheek with a mailed hand; the girl stumbles and cries out in pain.
 "Some help you are.
 Shoo!
 Out!"
 She turns to Owl.
 "Give me a *strategy,* Captain!"

 "We..."
 Owl hesitates.
-"We're... overwhelmed and outnumbered, ma'am.
+"We're... overwhelmed and outnumbered, milady.
 We need to fall back."
 She grimaces in pain, wiping dirt from her face.
 "They can't sustain this, no way in Haven.
 The food's secured.
 We wait them out, until they either starve or surrender."

 The intendant pales.
 "That... we can't beat 'em?"